Quick Answer

 4. Ruling Out Other Conditions

 BPD symptoms often overlap with those of depression, bipolar disorder or PTSD.
-Additionally, some autistic people are misdiagnosed as having BPD, as autistic overwhelm or burnout can lead to similar symptoms.
-Your provider may need to evaluate you for those conditions to ensure an accurate mental health diagnosis.
+Additionally, some autistic people are misdiagnosed with BPD, as autistic overwhelm or burnout can lead to similar symptoms.
+Your provider may need to evaluate you for these conditions to ensure an accurate mental health diagnosis.

 Why a Diagnosis Matters

 Some people worry that a BPD label might feel limiting, but a diagnosis is a tool designed to help you.
 Try to look at it not as a life sentence but as an opportunity.
-The right mental health diagnosis can open doors to tailored therapies, such as:
+The right mental health diagnosis can open doors to treatment and support, such as:

-• Cognitive behavioral therapy.
-The goal of CBT is to address negative thought patterns, which then leads to changes in behavior.
+- Cognitive behavioral therapy.
+CBT addresses negative thought patterns, which leads to changes in behavior.

-• Medication.
-While no drug “cures” BPD, some can ease the anxiety, mood swings or depression that often come along with it.
-For example, antidepressants, such as Prozac, or mood stabilizers, including Lamictal, may be prescribed.
+- Medication.
+While no drug “cures” BPD, medication for BPD can ease the anxiety, mood swings or depression that often come along with it.
+For example, antidepressants such as Prozac or mood stabilizers including Lamictal may be prescribed.

-• Support.
+- Support.
 In many cases, a diagnosis helps loved ones understand your struggles and support you better.
-They may be less quick to blame you for your behavior and more understanding if they know you’re suffering from a mental health condition.
+They may be less quick to blame you and more understanding once they know you’re living with a mental health condition.

 You Don’t Have to Navigate Borderline Personality Testing Alone